traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### [fit] uncomfortable in public

 ^ I'm a bit introverted, awkward & anxious in social situations.
-^ I'm usually always uncomfortable in social settings.
+^ I'm usually a guarantee that i'm uncomfortable in social settings.

 ---